 The sound level meters were programmed to record the maximum, median, and average noise levels at each site during the survey.
-The maximum value, denoted $L{max}$ , represents the highest noise level measured.
-The average value, denoted $L{eq}$ , represents the energy average of all the noise received by the sound level meter microphone during the monitoring period.
-The median value, denoted $L{50}$ , represents the sound level exceeded 50 percent of the time during the monitoring period.
+The maximum value, denoted L{max} , represents the highest noise level measured.
+The average value, denoted L{eq} , represents the energy average of all the noise received by the sound level meter microphone during the monitoring period.
+The median value, denoted L{50} , represents the sound level exceeded 50 percent of the time during the monitoring period.
+Table 9 shows the results of the noise measurements at the site.